Modulation of metastable ensemble dynamics explains the inverted-U relationship between tone discriminability and arousal in auditory cortex: Method details

-To test for overall decreases in neural variability during stimulus presentation relative to spontaneous conditions, we marginalized the data in a session across all pupil diameters.
-Specifically, we combined the evoked trials or spontaneous windows from each pupil diameter bin (see above) into two aggregate datasets.
+To test for overall decreases in neural variability during stimulus presentation relative to spontaneous conditions, we marginalized the data in a session across pupil diameters.
+Specifically, we combined the evoked trials or spontaneous windows from each pupil decile partition (see above) into two aggregate datasets.
 Using the aggregate datasets, we then followed the methods described above to compute (i) a pupil-aggregated spontaneous Fano factor $FF_{\mathrm{spont},i}$ of each cell $i$, and (ii) a pupil-aggregated evoked Fano factor $FF_{\mathrm{evoked},i}$ of each cell $i$.
 Only cells that responded to at least one tone and that had an average spontaneous rate of $\geq$ 1 spk/second were included in the analysis.
-To test for stimulus-induced variability quenching, we pooled the single-unit $FF_{\mathrm{spont}}$ and $FF_{\mathrm{evoked}}$ values across all sessions that thoroughly sampled a broad pupil range (see above) to obtain two groups of data: $\{FF_{\mathrm{evoked}}\}$ and $\{FF_{\mathrm{spont}}\}$.
-We then compared $\{FF_{\mathrm{evoked}}\}$ and $\{FF_{\mathrm{spont}}\}$ using a paired statistical test (Fig.~\ref{f:fano_diff_allTrials_data}A).
-We also compared the cell-averaged spontaneous $\langle FF_{\mathrm{spont}} \rangle$ and evoked $\langle FF_{\mathrm{evoked}} \rangle$ in each session (Fig.~\ref{f:fano_diff_allTrials_data}B).
+To test for stimulus-induced variability quenching, we pooled the single-cell $FF_{\mathrm{spont}}$ and $FF_{\mathrm{evoked}}$ values across all sessions to obtain two groups of data: $\{FF_{\mathrm{evoked}}\}$ and $\{FF_{\mathrm{spont}}\}$.
+We then compared $\{FF_{\mathrm{evoked}}\}$ and $\{FF_{\mathrm{spont}}\}$ using the Wilcoxon signed-rank test (Fig.~\ref{f:spectra_fano_supp}D).